 Her book succeeds in conveying not just factual (and hence uninvolving) information, but also an

 emotional awareness of the way in which psychoses, drug addiction, and crime represent a deferred and

 indirect expression of experiences undergone in early infancy.
 For a child to develop naturally, she needs

-authenticity manifests itself in an upbringing style in which
+authenticity on the part of her parents.
+This authenticity manifests itself in an upbringing style in which

 it is the personal freedom of the parents - and not educational dogma - that imposes natural limits

 of the child.

 Por Tu Propio Bien